-- (a) specific building requirements: - (i) for single-family: minimum living area as per Section 4.2.2A(1) - (ii) for two-family: minimum living area as per Section 4.2.2A(2) - (b) specific lot requirements: - (i) for single-family: as per Section 4.5.2B(2)(b) - (ii) for two-family: as per Section 4.5.2B(2)(b) - (iii) the Commission may modify or waive any of the requirements of Section 4.5.2B(3)(b) or Section 14.1.23 in cases where, in the opinion of the Commission, strict application of the requirements of this Section will result in an overall design that is less desirable than one permitted by a modification or waiver of the requirements of this Section.
-The Commission shall not grant a request for modification or waiver of the requirements of this Section unless justified by adverse geographical conditions, difficult site configuration or modifications to site design or layout requested by the Commission. - (c) Specific Site Requirements: - for cul-de-sac or loop streets where more than half of the total units are in single-family dwellings, the total number of units shall be no more than eight; - (ii) for cul-de-sac or loop streets where more than half of the total units are in two-family dwellings, the total number of units shall be no more than 12; and - (iii) for cul-de-sac or loop streets where more than half of the total units are in multi-family attached units, the total number of units shall be no more than 16.
+(a) specific building requirements:

+- (i) for single-family: minimum living area as per Section 4.2.2A(1) - (ii) for two-family: minimum living area as per Section 4.2.2A(2) - (b) specific lot requirements: - (i) for single-family: as per Section 4.5.2B(2)(b) - (ii) for two-family: as per Section 4.5.2B(2)(b) - (iii) the Commission may modify or waive any of the requirements of Section 4.5.2B(3)(b) or Section 14.1.23 in cases where, in the opinion of the strict application Commission, of the requirements of this Section will result in an overall design that is less desirable than one permitted by a modification or waiver of the requirements of this Section.
+The Commission shall not grant a request for modification or waiver of the requirements of this Section unless justified by adverse geographical conditions, difficult site configuration or modifications to site design or layout requested by the Commission. - (c) Specific Site Requirements: - for cul-de-sac or loop streets where more than half of the total units are in single-family dwellings, the total number of units shall be no more than eight; - (ii) for cul-de-sac or loop streets where more than half of the total units are in two-family dwellings, the total number of units shall be no more than 12; and - (iii) for cul-de-sac or loop streets where more than half of the total units are in multi-family attached units, the total number of units shall be no more than 16. - (4) Waivers and Modifications requirements of this Section will result in an overall design that is less desirable than one permitted by a modification or waiver of the requirements of this Section.
+The Commission shall not grant a request for modification or waiver of the requirements of this Section unless justified by adverse geographical conditions, difficult site configuration, or modifications to site design or layout requested by the Commission.
+Any waiver or modification of the number of dwelling units allowed on a cul-de-sac or loop street shall be limited to an increase of no more than 50 percent of the number of units allowed before the waiver or modification.